 Honest scoping.
 If your project needs enterprise-scale infrastructure we can’t support, we’ll tell you.
 If you don’t actually need AI tools for business automation (a script would work), we’ll say that too.

 We’re not the right fit for everyone.
-If you need a $5M transformation program or a brand name for your board deck, hire IBM or Accenture.
+If you need a broad transformation program, board-level air cover, or a large systems-integrator model, a bigger firm may be the better fit.

-If you need a working system in 8 weeks, bring one workflow, rough volume, systems involved, and the business outcome you want to move.
-That is enough to start a practical implementation roadmap discussion.
+If you need a practical starting point, bring one workflow, rough volume, systems involved, and the business outcome you want to move.
+That is enough to start a realistic implementation roadmap discussion.

 FAQ